kankankankankankan/github-trending/README.md

 ## Javascript

+* 【2025-09-29】[sohzm / cheating-daddy](https://github.com/sohzm/cheating-daddy) - a free and opensource app that lets you gain an unfair advantage
+* 【2025-09-29】[perplexityai / modelcontextprotocol](https://github.com/perplexityai/modelcontextprotocol) - A Model Context Protocol Server connector for Perplexity API, to enable web search without leaving the MCP ecosystem.
 * 【2025-09-15】[home-sweet-gnome / dash-to-panel](https://github.com/home-sweet-gnome/dash-to-panel) - An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
 * 【2025-09-08】[6Kmfi6HP / EDtunnel](https://github.com/6Kmfi6HP/EDtunnel) - EDtunnel 是一个基于 Cloudflare Workers 和 Pages 的代理工具，支持多种协议和配置选项。 EDtunnel is a proxy tool based on Cloudflare Workers and Pages, supporting multiple protocols and configuration options.
 * 【2025-09-08】[mindcraft-bots / mindcraft](https://github.com/mindcraft-bots/mindcraft) - Minecraft AI with LLMs+Mineflayer